University of Birmingham: Medicine

 The University Hospital Birmingham NHS Foundation Trust is the main teaching hospital in the West Midlands.
 It has been given three stars for the past four consecutive years.
-The trust also hosts the Royal Centre for Defence Medicine, based at Selly Oak Hospital, which provides medical support to military personnel such as military returned from fighting in the Iraq War.

 Rankings and reputation

 The 2022 U.S. News & World Report ranks Birmingham 91st in the world.
 In 2019, it is ranked 137th among the universities around the world by SCImago Institutions Rankings.

 In 2021 the Times Higher Education placed Birmingham 12th in the UK.
 In 2013, Birmingham was named 'Sunday Times University of the Year 2014'.
 The 2013 QS World University Rankings placed Birmingham University at 10th in the UK and 62nd internationally.
-Birmingham was ranked 12th in the UK in the 2008 Research Assessment Exercise with 16 percent of the university's research regarded as world-leading and 41 percent as internationally excellent, with particular strengths in the fields of music, physics, biosciences, computer science, mechanical engineering, political science, international relations and law.
-Course satisfaction was at 85% in 2011 which grew to 88% in 2012.
+Birmingham was ranked 12th in the UK in the 2008 Research Assessment Exercise with 16 per cent of the university's research regarded as world-leading and 41 per cent as internationally excellent, with particular strengths in the fields of music, physics, biosciences, computer science, mechanical engineering, political science, international relations and law.

 In 2015 the Complete University Guide placed Birmingham 5th in the UK for graduate prospects.

 Data from the Higher Education Funding Council for England (HEFCE) placed the university amongst the twelve elite institutions who among them take more than half of the students with the highest A-level grades.

 Birmingham traditionally had a focus on science, engineering, commerce and coal mining, but has now expanded its provision.
 It hosted the first Cancer Research UK Centre, and making notable contributions to gravitational-wave astronomy, hosting the Institute of Gravitational Wave Astronomy.

-The School of Computer Science ranked 1st in the 2014 Guardian University Guide, 4th in the 2013 Sunday Times League Table and 6th in the 2014 Sunday Times League Table.

-The Department of Philosophy ranked 3rd in the 2017 Guardian University League Tables, below the University of Oxford and above the University of Cambridge, with the first being the University of St Andrews.
+The Department of Philosophy ranked 3rd in the 2017 Guardian University League Tables.
 The combined course of Computer Science and Information Systems, titled Computer Systems Engineering was ranked 4th in the 2016 Guardian University guide.

-The Department of Political Science and International Studies (POLSIS) ranked 4th in the UK and 22nd in the world in the Hix rankings of political science departments.
-The sociology department also ranked 4th by The Guardian University guide.
-The Research Fortnight's University Power Ranking, based on quality and quantity of research activity, put the University of Birmingham 12th in the UK, leading the way across a broad range of disciplines including Primary Care, Cancer Studies, Psychology and Sport and Exercise Sciences.
-The School of Physics and Astronomy also performed well in the rankings, being ranked 3rd in the 2012 Guardian University Guide and 7th in The Complete University Guide 2012.
-The School of Chemical Engineering is ranked second in the UK by the 2014 Guardian University Guide.